Code-Institute-Submissions/handcrafted-heart/README.md

 Checkout page functionality
 1. Verify that you can see an overview of your products you added to the cart.
-2. Fill in the fields in the form, and verify that the Required textmessage appears when leaving a field out and try to submit, try one by one.
+2. Fill in the textfields in the form, and verify that the Required textmessage appears when leaving a field out and try to submit, try one by one.
+3. When you will fill in the fields for the numbers, the credit card nr, the CVV nr, **please note** that there is a bug here, described in the Bugs section.
+4. If you fill in all the fields, you get the message that the payment was successful.
+If you leave one of those two fields out, you Also get a message that the payment was successful, and the test payment went through and registered on the Stripe website in the Test data.

 Inspire page functionality.
 Add, Edit and View.
 1. Click on the Inspire page in the navbar.